benjamin-musil/benjamin-musil.github.io/README.md

 Speaking of movies, I'm a Nicolas Cage afficiando and I even hosted a Nic Cage Friday weekly event in my freshman dorm in college.
 My favorite Cage movie is Face/Off because you get both a good movie and an insane Nicolas Cage.
 Travolta is a bonus because he is basically a Nicolas Cage clone in that movie.

 I'm also a gamer at heart, both board games and video games.
 I have a large bookshelf dedicated to games such as Catan, Dominion, Carcassonne, King of Tokyo, Elder Sign, and many others.
 For video games, I'm primarily on PC but I play just about anything from retro or modern, indie or AAA.
 With older games I love finding community support such as the [OpenRCT2](https://openrct2.org/) project for Chris Sawyer's Roller Coaster Tycoon.
-I've even hosted game servers for 7 Days to Die and Roller Coaster Tycoon using my 2012 Thinkpad (which I still use).
+I've even hosted game servers for 7 Days to Die and Roller Coaster Tycoon using my 2012 Thinkpad (which I still use time to time).